olivier7delf/carpooling-ror/README.md

 - Web using web3.js and Ruby on Rails

 The UI is meant to test functionalities in test and production environments.
+If you are interested in UI design with RoR & bootstrap (No blockchain): https://github.com/olivier7delf/Bro-Bet

 Tech:
 - Blockchain: